The Doomsday Potion: Part One

 Leoric sighed heavily.
-"It's worth a try," he agreed as he turned to Feryl.
+"It's worth a try," he said as he turned to Feryl.
 "Can you walk for a while?" he asked the young knight.
 "I'll help you if you need it."

 "I - I'll try," Feryl replied as, his body feeling as if it was on fire, he staggered to his feet.
-Seconds later, however, a spasm of pain gripped him and he sank down again, grabbing hold of Leoric for a combination of physical and emotional support.
-Tears of pain and humilation pricked his eyes - what was doing this to him?
+Seconds later, however, a spasm of pain gripped him and he fell down again.
+Tears of pain pricked his eyes.
+What was doing this to him?
 And how long would he be able to endure it?

 Leoric helped Feryl back onto his feet.
-"Hang in there - it isn't far."
+"Hang on, Feryl - it isn't far."

 Fletchen was outside the small cottage she shared with her father, Gleering, when the three Spectral Knights appeared on the scene.
 One look was all it took to tell her that something was seriously wrong.
 Feryl, leaning heavily on Leoric, was moving as if every movement jarred his body and, even though Leoric and Galadria tried to hide their fear, there was no disguising the expressions on their faces.
 "What's wrong?" she asked as Leoric and Feryl drew level with her.

 "I don't know," Leoric told her as Feryl fought the urge to cry out from the relentless pain.
 "We just tangled with the Darkling Lords and . . ."
 He paused as he collected his thoughts.
-"Anyway, he says Darkstorm threw a potion at him and it seems to be . . ."
+"Anyway, he says Darkstorm threw a potion at him and . . ."

 Fletchen quickly sized up the situation.
-It was obvious that, whatever Darkstorm had thrown at Feryl was causing the young knight to suffer spasms of pain.
+It was obvious that whatever Darkstorm had thrown at Feryl was causing the young knight to suffer spasms of pain.
 If he did not get off his feet soon, he would surely collapse.
 "You'd better come inside," she said, cutting Leoric off in mid-sentence.
 "We'll try and figure this out there."
-With that, she turned and walked into the cottage, her heart pounding as she realised the enormity of what was happening.
-From what Leoric said, Feryl had been exposed to a potion that caused unrelenting pain, pain that would eventually . . .
+With that, she turned and walked into the cottage, her heart pounding as she realised the enormity of what had happened.
+If she couldn't find a means to counter this potion, Feryl would . . .

 Hours later, however, Fletchen was whispering to Galadria and Gleering in hushed tones.
-Her father had returned from digging a well to the news that one of the Spectral Knights had been doused with a potentially lethal potion; he had watched Leoric and Feryl from a distance but had not dared disturb them.
-Right now, Feryl had fallen into a drug-induced slumber and Leoric was kneeling beside him, watching over his friend.
+Her father had returned from digging a well to the news that one of the Spectral Knights had been doused with a potentially lethal potion; he had watched Leoric and Feryl from a distance but had not dared to disturb them.
+Right now, Feryl had fallen into a drug-induced slumber and Leoric was kneeling beside his friend, watching over him.

-"This is bad," Fletchen was saying, keeping her voice low lest Leoric overhear.
-"Whatever that potion was, its effect seems to intensify with every passing minute . . ."
+"It doesn't look good," Fletchen was saying, keeping her voice low lest Leoric overhear.
+"Whatever that potion was, its effect seems to intensify with every passing minute."

 "Is there nothing you can do?"
 Galadria looked at her friend in desperation.